onzfonz/comp227/src/content/8/en/part8b.md

 });
 ```

-Using a type assertion (or quieting an Eslint rule) is always a bit risky thing.
+Using a type assertion (or quieting an Eslint rule) is risky.
 It leaves the TypeScript compiler off the hook, the compiler just trusts that we as developers know what we are doing.
 If the asserted type does ***not*** have the right kind of value, the result will be a runtime error,
 so one must be pretty careful when validating the data if a type assertion is used.

-In the next chapter we shall have a look at [type narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html)
+In the next chapter we shall have a look at [type narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html),
-which will provide a much more safe way of giving a stricter type for data that is coming from an external source.
+which will provide a safer way of specifying types for external data.

 </div>